-• Keeping staff fully informed of the special educational needs of any pupils in their charge including sharing progress reports, medical reports and teacher feedback.

-- Providing training and learning opportunities for staff in all departments on the subject of SEND and SEND teaching. - Making use of all class facilities and space. - Using in-class provisions and support effectively to ensure that the curriculum is differentiated where necessary and possible. - Making sure that individual or group tuition is provided where it is felt that pupils would benefit from this provision and resources are available. - Any decision to provide group teaching outside the classroom will involve the SENCo in providing a rationale and focus on flexible teaching.
+- Keeping staff fully informed of the special educational needs of any pupils in their charge including sharing progress reports, medical reports and teacher feedback. - Providing training and learning opportunities for staff in all departments on the subject of SEND and SEND teaching. - Making use of all class facilities and space. - Using in-class provisions and support effectively to ensure that the curriculum is differentiated where necessary and possible. - Making sure that individual or group tuition is provided where it is felt that pupils would benefit from this provision and resources are available. - Providing additional pastoral support for all SEN students to support their social and emotional development, and ensuring that any incidents of bullying are dealt with according to the school's behaviour policy. - Any decision to provide group teaching outside the classroom will involve the SENDCo in providing a rationale and focus on flexible teaching.
 Parents will be made aware of any circumstances in which changes have been made. - Setting appropriate individual targets that motivate pupils to do their best, and celebrating achievements at all levels.